What the Bible says about our responsibility to the Earth

 Bats in the Churchyard

-On Friday 28th June, early arrivers to our flower festival saw a young bat on the floor of the south porch of our church.
-This was the way in to the festival, so we placed the bat on a ledge of the porch, away from feet and the sun, before ringing the South Bucks & Berks Bat Group.
+Early visitors to our flower festival saw a juvenile bat on the floor of the south porch of our church.
+As the pup was unable to fly, we rang the South Bucks & Berks Bat Group and on their advice placed him on a ledge of the porch, away from feet and the sun.

 Rose-Ann Movsovic, a licensed handler who had run a bat survey in our land in 2018, arrived within 15 minutes.
-She identified the pup as a juvenile male Natterer's bat, which is over 10 times less common in Britain than any of the pipistrelles.
-She gave him some milk from a special little bottle, declared our porch a registered bat roost and took him back to the local Bat Rescue Centre.
-At 9 pm she returned with the bat in the hope of reuniting him with his mother - an operation that usually fails with pipistrelles and involved infra red lights, a video camera, iPad and bat detector.
+She identified a juvenile male Natterer's bat, which is over 10 times less common in Britain than pipistrelles.
+She gave him some milk from a special little bottle, declared our porch a registered bat roost and took him to the local Bat Rescue Centre.
+At 9 pm she returned with the pup in the hope of reuniting him with his mother - an operation that often fails and involved infra red lights, a video camera, iPad and bat detector.

-Would there be a mother and child reunion, or would he return to the Rescue Centre?
+Would there be a mother and child reunion?
 Click the Videos tab on their Facebook page and view their video entitled "Wargrave Natterer" to find out ...

 It's public access, so you won't need a Facebook account.

-By the end of July, the video had been watched over 10,000 times and shared over 150 times all over the world !
+By October, the video had been watched over 12,000 times on their web site and shared many times all over the world !